jaeyk/makereproducible/README.md

 ### `make_here`

 Okay.
-You learned that [creating self-contained projects is great](https://swcarpentry.github.io/r-novice-gapminder/02-project-intro/) to increase research reproducibility, which includes data as well as computational reproducibility, and make your life easier.
-To make a project self-contained, one of the things you need to do is **STOP** using `setwd()` and **START** using alternatives like `here()`.
+You learned that [creating self-contained projects is great](https://swcarpentry.github.io/r-novice-gapminder/02-project-intro/) to increase research reproducibility and make your life easier.
+To make a project self-contained, one of the things you need to do is [**STOP** using `setwd()` and **START** using alternatives like `here()`](https://github.com/jennybc/here_here).
 The problem is people, including and especially me, are lazy.
-We know we should follow this best practice, but we still don't do it.
+We know the best practice but we don't follow it.
 Let's say you already completed your data analysis, but you want to make your project self-contained before sharing it.
 The `make_here` nudges you to do that by saving typing time.

 ```
 # Not self-contained because this absolute path only works in my laptop!